¿Es normal perder cabello todos los días y cuándo hay que preocuparse?

 How Many Hairs Is It Normal to Lose Per Day?

 It’s completely normal to lose 50 to 100 hairs per day.
-This shedding occurs during the telogen phase of the hair growth cycle, when old hairs fall out to make room for new growth.
-Factors like hair washing, brushing, and styling may make this hair loss more noticeable, but it’s usually not a sign of a problem.
+This shedding happens during the telogen phase of the hair growth cycle, when old hairs fall out to make space for new ones.
+Factors like washing, brushing, or styling may make this hair loss more noticeable, but it typically isn’t a sign of a problem.

-Hair loss might appear more significant if your hair is long or dark, making fallen strands more visible.
-However, as long as new hair continues to grow and the overall density remains unchanged, daily shedding is no reason to panic.
+Hair loss may seem more noticeable if you have longer or darker hair, as fallen strands are more visible.
+As long as new hair continues to grow and your hair density remains consistent, daily shedding is not a cause for concern.

 When Does Hair Shedding Become Abnormal?

-Hair loss becomes abnormal when the rate of shedding exceeds new hair growth, leading to visible thinning or bald patches.
-This condition is often referred to as telogen effluvium, and it can be temporary or chronic depending on the cause.
+Hair loss becomes abnormal when the shedding rate exceeds new hair growth, resulting in thinning or bald patches.
+This condition is often referred to as telogen effluvium and can be temporary or chronic depending on the cause.

-Signs that your hair loss may be abnormal include:
+Signs that your hair loss might be abnormal include:

 • Noticeable thinning or reduced volume

-• Visible scalp in areas that used to have more coverage
+• Visible scalp in areas previously covered by hair

 • Clumps of hair coming out during washing or brushing